MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/radialcontroller-walkthrough.md

     rootFrame.Navigate(typeof(MainPage_Haptics), e.Arguments);
     rootFrame.Navigate(typeof(MainPage), e.Arguments);
     ```
-6. Run the app and, alternating, place the Surface Dial in each of the two control regions
+6. Run the app and place the Surface Dial in each of the two control regions, alternating between them.
 ![On-screen RadialController](images/radialcontroller/wheel-app-step5-onscreen2.png)

-    And here's a video of this sample in action:
+    Here's a video of this sample in action:

     <iframe src="https://channel9.msdn.com/Blogs/One-Dev-Minute/Programming-the-Microsoft-Surface-Dial/player" width="600" height="400" allowFullScreen frameBorder="0"></iframe>

 ## Summary

-Congratulations, you've completed the **Get Started Tutorial: Support the Surface Dial (and other wheel devices) in your UWP app**!
-We showed you the basic code required for supporting a wheel device in your UWP apps, and how to provide some of the richer user experiences supported by the RadialController APIs.
+Congratulations, you've completed the *Get Started Tutorial: Support the Surface Dial (and other wheel devices) in your UWP app*!
+We showed you the basic code required for supporting a wheel device in your UWP apps, and how to provide some of the richer user experiences supported by the **RadialController** APIs.